Protected area scientific and educational research

 - Assessment of your permit application can take up to 40 business days, it will be assessed under the relevant legislation.

-- If we need to ask you for more information, a new timeframe can be set as part of that request .
+- If we need to ask you for more information, a new timeframe will be set as part of that request .

 No fees apply to these permit types.